dsanson/slides/talks/iad.md

 ## Texts

 -   We rely primarily on Dawānī's report of Dashtakī's view in *The Final Word*.
 For edited text, see @qaramaleki2007 [124--128].
--   See also Dashtakī's *Risala*, also edited in @qaramaleki2007.
+-   See also Dashtakī's *Risala*, and his glosses on Qūshjī's commentary on Ṭūsī's Tajrīd, both also edited in @qaramaleki2007.

 ## Al-Dashtakī's proposed solution